Vegetarianism and religion: Buddhism

 In China, Korea, Vietnam, Taiwan, and their respective diaspora communities, monks and nuns are expected to abstain from meat and, traditionally, eggs and dairy, in addition to the fetid vegetables – traditionally garlic, Allium chinense, asafoetida, shallot, and Allium victorialis (victory onion or mountain leek), although in modern times this rule is often interpreted to include other vegetables of the onion genus, as well as coriander – this is called pure vegetarianism or veganism (純素, chúnsù).
 Pure vegetarianism or veganism is Indic in origin and is still practiced in India by some adherents of Dharmic religions such as Jainism and in the case of Hinduism, lacto-vegetarianism with the additional abstention of pungent or fetid vegetables.

 In the modern Buddhist world, attitudes toward vegetarianism vary by location.
 In China and Vietnam, monks typically eat no meat, with other restrictions as well.
 In Japan or Korea, some schools do not eat meat, while most do.
-Theravadins in Sri Lanka and Southeast Asia do not practice vegetarianism.
+Most Theravadins in Sri Lanka and Southeast Asia do not practice vegetarianism.
 All Buddhists, including monks, are allowed to practice vegetarianism if they wish to do so.
 Phelps (2004) states that "There are no accurate statistics, but I would guess—and it is only a guess—that worldwide about half of all Buddhists are vegetarian".

 Sikhism

 Some followers of Sikhism do not have a preference for meat or vegetarian consumption.
-However the indian state of Punjab, homeplace for most Sikhs, has the third highest percent of vegetarians out of all 29 indian states.
+However, the Indian state of Punjab, homeplace for most Sikhs, has the third highest percent of vegetarians out of all 29 Indian states.
 There are two views on initiated or "Amritdhari Sikhs" and meat consumption.
 "Amritdhari" Sikhs (i.e., those who follow the Sikh Rehat Maryada, the Official Sikh Code of Conduct) can eat meat (provided it is not Kutha meat).
 "Amritdharis" who belong to some Sikh sects (e.g., Akhand Kirtani Jatha, Damdami Taksal, Namdhari, Rarionwalay, etc.) are vehemently against the consumption of meat and eggs.

 In the case of meat, the Sikh gurus have indicated their preference for a simple diet, which could include meat or not.
 Passages from the Guru Granth Sahib (the holy book of Sikhs, also known as the Adi Granth) say that fools argue over this issue.
 Guru Nanak said that overconsumption of food (Lobh, 'greed') involves a drain on the Earth's resources and thus on life.
 The tenth guru, Guru Gobind Singh, prohibited the Sikhs from the consumption of halal or Kutha (any ritually slaughtered meat) meat because of the Sikh belief that sacrificing an animal in the name of God is mere ritualism (something to be avoided).

 Guru Nanak states that all living beings are connected.
 Even meat comes from the consumption of vegetables, and all forms of life are based on water.

 Sikhs who eat meat eat Jhatka meat.